Blair2004/NexoPOS/README.md

 Submenu doesn't support icones, nor notifications.

 While browing to a component (for example customers), it's a good UX technique to have the customers menu expanded (toggled).
-If your control extends "App\Http\Controllers\DashboardController", then it inherite the `menuService` used to manage the sidebar menu.
+If your control extends `App\Http\Controllers\DashboardController`, then it inherits the `menuService` object, used to manage the sidebar menu.
 You can with that aim a specific menu and toggle it like so :

 ```php
 use App\Http\Controllers\DashboardController;